Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: XmsParameterLocation
     from: resources.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.
+- suppress: PathForTrackedResourceTypes
+    from: resources.json
+    reason: Not a tracked resource type.
+Cannot change anything due to design philosophy in ARM.
+- suppress: PostResponseCodes
+    from: resources.json
+    reason: Breaking change in order to change the API response code.
+- suppress: TenantLevelAPIsNotAllowed
+    from: resources.json
+    reason: Tenant level API's are allowed as an exception in ARM repo.
+It is a breaking change to modify it.
+- suppress: XmsPageableForListCalls
+    from: resources.json
+    reason: Shared swagger with other teams.
+We cannot make changes to the API as we don't own it.
+- suppress: EvenSegmentedPathForPutOperation
+    from: resources.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
+- suppress: DeleteResponseCodes
+    from: resources.json
+    reason: Breaking change in order to change the API response code.
+- suppress: PutResponseCodes
+    from: resources.json
+    reason: Breaking change in order to change the API response code.
+- suppress: AvoidAdditionalProperties
+    from: resources.json
+    reason: Breaking change in order to change the property names for multiple API's.
+Will fix in the future.
+- suppress: XmsExamplesRequired
+    from: resources.json
+    reason: Xms Examples required is a pre-existing lint error.
+Not related to this version release.
+Will fix in the future.
+- suppress: RequiredReadOnlySystemData
+    from: resources.json
+    reason: Pre-existing lint error.
+Not related to this version release.
+Will fix in the future
 ```

 ---